St. Thomas University Professor Working To Get Afghani Allies Out Of Taliban-Controlled Kabul And Into America

 MIAMI (CBSMiami) – Afghani allies who helped the U.S. military are stuck in Taliban-controlled Kabul.

 CBS4’s Bobeth Yates learned of one Afghani who applied for a special visa, but his application was denied because of a technicality.
-That’s when a group at St. Thomas University stepped in to help the interpreter and his family escape Kabul.READ MORE: Miami PD Investigating Deadly Triple Shooting
+That’s when a group at St. Thomas University stepped in to help the interpreter and his family escape Kabul.READ MORE: Major Problems For Miami Motorists After Flooding Downpours Swept Through Thursday

 “We are just heading to the airport.
 I hope to make it and survive,” said 34-year-old Abdul Rashid Shirzad, documenting his journey.